Funding opportunity

 • contributed to developing a positive research environment and wider community

-The word count for this section is 1500 words, 1000 words to be used for R4RI modules and, if necessary, a further 500 words for Additions.
-Use the Résumé for Research and Innovation (R4RI) format to showcase the range of relevant skills you, and if relevant your team (project lead and project co-leads, researchers, technicians, specialists, partners and so on), have and how this will help to deliver the proposed work.
+Use the Résumé for Research and Innovation (R4RI) format to showcase the range of relevant skills you and, if relevant, your team (project and project co-leads, researchers, technicians, specialists, partners and so on) have and how this will help deliver the proposed work.
+You can include individuals’ specific achievements but only choose past contributions that best evidence their ability to deliver this work.

-Complete this section using the R4RI module headings listed below.
-You should use each heading once and include a response for the whole team, see the UKRI guidance on R4RI.
+Complete this section using the R4RI module headings listed.
+Use each heading once and include a response for the whole team, see the UKRI guidance on R4RI.
 You should consider how to balance your answer, and emphasise where appropriate the key skills each team member brings:

 • contributions to the generation of new ideas, tools, methodologies, or knowledge